Potrero Generating Station: Closure

 One of three liquid fuel storage vessels at Potrero.
 The skyline of the City of San Francisco is visible in the background.

 For many years an effort had been made by Mirant to expand or upgrade the Potrero Point facility, while many in the local community felt the site should be closed due to health and pollution concerns.
 In particular, there was concern that the flow of water through the plant was damaging the local environment in the Bay, though Mirant disputed this.
 On March 2, 2006, the California Public Utilities Commission announced its rejection of Mirant's expansion plans.
 At that time, the plant was tentatively scheduled to be shut down sometime in 2007 so that a more modern replacement of similar size could be built at the site, but subsequently plans were scaled back and called only for the diesel peaking power generators to be upgraded.
 The proposed upgrade, estimated to cost between $80 million and $100 million, would have converted the peaking generators to run on natural gas.
 This would have decreased, but not eliminated, pollution and removed the need to store large quantities of diesel fuel on site.

 In 2009 the City of San Francisco and Mirant agreed to close down the plant, pending approval from the California Independent System Operator.
 CAISO ruled a month later that the plant must stay on line at least through 2010, and only after upgrades to the electrical transmission grid going into San Francisco were completed and the city was able to import sufficient power from other parts of the state to meet all of its needs.
 Meanwhile, the plant continued to generate thermal pollution by the discharge of heated water to San Francisco Bay, and Mirant had given no indication that it would take any steps to further control those discharges.

 On December 21, 2010, San Francisco Mayor Gavin Newsom announced that the Potrero plant would cease operations by the end of the year.
 Potrero Generating Station was permanently shut down in January 2011.
+The operator was authorized by the California Public Utilities Commission to permanently close effective midnight February 28, 2011.
 GenOn Energy, Mirant's parent corporation, will solicit bids to sell the property for redevelopment.
 Developers expect the area to be used for high-density housing or office space after the site undergoes an environmental cleanup.